boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **--Convert-All-HEICs**
 This command line option will check for HEIC files that do not have an accompanying JPEG file.
 If it finds a HEIC that does not have an accompaying JPEG file, it will create it.
 This can be used to add JPEGs for previously downloaded libraries.
 The easiest way to run this is to connect to the running container and executing the script.
 To run the script inside the currently running container, issue this command (assuming the container name is 'icloudpd'):
-`docker exec -it icloudpd sync-icloud.sh --ConvertAllHEICs`
+`docker exec -it icloudpd sync-icloud.sh --Convert-All-HEICs`

 **--Force-Convert-All-HEICs**
 This command line is the same as the above option but it will overwrite any JPEG files that are already there.
 This will result in data loss if the downloaded JPEG files have been edited.
 For this reason, there is a 2 minute delay before this option runs.
 This gives you time to stop the container, or cancel the script, before it runs.
 This option is required as the heif-tools conversion utility had a bug that over-rotates the JPEG files.
 This means the orientation does not match the HEIC file.
 The heif-tools package has now been replaced by the ImageMagick package which doesn't have this problem.
 This command line option can be used to re-convert all your HEIC files to JPEG, overwriting the incorrectly oriented files with correctly oriented ones.
 To run the script inside the currently running container, issue this command (assuming the container name is 'icloudpd'):
-`docker exec -it icloudpd sync-icloud.sh --ForceConvertAllHEICs`
+`docker exec -it icloudpd sync-icloud.sh --Force-Convert-All-HEICs`

 **--Force-Convert-All-mnt-HEICs**
 This command line is the same as the above option but it will overwrite any JPEG files that it finds in the /mnt subdirectory.
 This will result in data loss if the downloaded JPEG files have been edited.
 For this reason, there is a 2 minute delay before this option runs.
 This gives you time to stop the container, or cancel the script, before it runs.
 This option is required as the heif-tools conversion utility had a bug that over-rotates the JPEG files.
 This means the orientation does not match the HEIC file.
 The heif-tools package has now been replaced by the ImageMagick package which doesn't have this problem.
 This command line option can be used to re-convert all your HEIC files to JPEG, overwriting the incorrectly oriented files with correctly oriented ones.
 This option can be used to correct JPG files that have been archived and removed from your iCloud photostream.
 Just mount the target directory (or directories) into the /mnt subdirectoy and the script with this command.
 To run the script inside the currently running container, issue this command (assuming the container name is 'icloudpd'):
-`docker exec -it icloudpd sync-icloud.sh --ForceConvertAllmntHEICs`
+`docker exec -it icloudpd sync-icloud.sh --Force-Convert-All-mnt-HEICs`

-**--Correct-JPEG-Time-stamps**
+**--Correct-JPEG-Time-Stamps**
 This command line option will correct the timestamps of JPEG files that do not match their accompanying HEIC files.
 Due to an omission, previous versions of my script never set the time stamp.
 This command line option will correct this issue.
 To run the script inside the currently running container, issue this command (assuming the container name is 'icloudpd'):
-`docker exec -it icloudpd sync-icloud.sh --CorrectJPEGTimestamps`
+`docker exec -it icloudpd sync-icloud.sh --Correct-JPEG-Time-Stamps`

 **--Initialise** | **--Initialize** | **--init**
 This command line option will allow you to add your password to the system keyring.
 It will also force the creation of a new two-factor authentication cookie.